 AAA Editor Notes

 Georgia Aquarium is downtown at 225 Baker St., across from Centennial Olympic Park (MARTA: CNN Center or Peachtree Center stations).
-Where can you view a 24-foot-long whale shark, interact with a horseshoe crab or come face to face with creatures that bear a passing resemblance to Jar Jar Binks?
-The Georgia Aquarium, that's where.
+Where can you view a 24-foot-long whale shark, interact with a horseshoe crab or come face to face with creatures that bear a passing resemblance to something from outer space?
+Georgia Aquarium, that's where.
 Its seven major exhibit galleries contain more than 10 million gallons of water and showcase a fascinating variety of marine life.

-Ocean Voyager Built by The Home Depot is home to four whale sharks—the world's largest fish—along with sharks, Goliath groupers, stingrays, schools of trevally jacks and four manta rays, the only manta rays on display in a U.S. aquarium.
+Ocean Voyager Built by The Home Depot is home to four whale sharks—the world's largest fish—along with many other sharks; groupers; stingrays; schools of bright yellow grunts; and four manta rays, the only manta rays on display in a U.S. aquarium.
 Stand in front of the enormous viewing window or walk through a cool acrylic tunnel.

-The Dolphin Tales gallery, theater and show is dedicated to creating memorable connections between humans and animals and allows guests to get an up-close look at the naturally playful behaviors of Atlantic bottlenose dolphins.
+The AT&T Dolphin Tales gallery, theater and presentation is dedicated to creating memorable connections between humans and animals and allows guests to get an up-close look at the beauty and athleticism of bottlenose dolphins.